DocPhilDuPlessis/Auri_Publications/articles/dyslexia/Scrambled-words-unbroken-spirit.md

 ---

 # Scrambled Words, Unbroken Spirit
-“I am so tired of typing messages only to read at the end and see scramble.
-Then I wipe out and type again.
+> “I am so tired of typing messages only to read at the end and see scramble.
+> Then I wipe out and type again.
 Over and over.
-Eventually I get so frustrated I give up.”
+> Eventually I get so frustrated I give up.”
+>
+> — His words
+{: .highlight-voice }

 Those are his words.
 Not mine — his.